eramsay20/JSHangmanDebug/README.md

 ## ChangeLog
 <!--  For each bug write the line number and a brief description
 of the issue in your “Changelog”. -->
+Bugs summarized using the following format....
+BUG: Location | Problem | Fix

-1. Location: Line 36
-    Problem: Missing = in const declaration
-    Fix: Added an equalizer between the const declaration and the following arrow function
+1. BUG: Line 36 | Missing = in const declaration | Added an equalizer between the const declaration and the following arrow function

-2.
+2. BUG: Line 94 | count+1 function missing a 2nd '+' character | Added second '+' symbol to correct the add count function